Woodbridge, Suffolk

 Woodbridge is a port town and civil parish in the East Suffolk district of Suffolk, England.
 It is 8 mi up the River Deben from the sea.
-It lies 7 mi north-east of Ipswich and forms part of the wider Ipswich built-up area and is close to Kesgrave.
+It lies 7 mi north-east of Ipswich and around 74 mi north-east of London.
+In 2011 it had a population of 7,749.

-The town is close to some major archaeological sites of the Anglo-Saxon period, including the Sutton Hoo burial ship, and had 35 households at the time of the Domesday Book of 1086.
-It is well known for its boating harbour and tide mill, on the edge of the Suffolk Coast and Heath Area of Outstanding Natural Beauty.
+The town is close to some major archaeological sites of the Anglo-Saxon period, including the Sutton Hoo burial ship.
+It is well known for its boating harbour and tide mill next to the River Deben, in the Suffolk & Essex Coast & Heaths National Landscape.
 Several festivals are held.
-As a "gem in Suffolk's crown", it has been named the best place to live in the East of England.
+As a "gem in Suffolk's crown" (according to The Suffolk Coast tourist site) it has been named the best place to live in the East of England.

 Etymology

 Historians disagree over the etymology of Woodbridge.
-The Dictionary of British Placenames suggests that it is a combination of the Old English wudu (wood) and brycg (bridge).
-However in the Sutton Hoo Societies' magazine Saxon points out that is no suitable site for a bridge at Woodbridge, or any fordable sites until Wilford, the site of the current bridge, several miles upstream.
+The Dictionary of British Placenames (2003) suggests that it is a combination of the Old English wudu (wood) and brycg (bridge).
+The Sutton Hoo Society's 1988 magazine Saxon points out, however, that there is no suitable site for a bridge at Woodbridge, or any fordable sites until Wilford, the site of the current bridge, several miles upstream.
 It also raises that an Anglo-Saxon bridge being wooden would have been unlikely to be worthy of comment.
-It suggests that it might instead have been a combination of odde (a cognate of the Old Scandinavian oddi meaning promontory or cape) and breg (from the Anglo-Saxon brego meaning king - note the closeness of Sutton Hoo) or more likely bryg (a cognate of the Norwegian brygge or quay).
+It suggests that it might instead have been a combination of odde (a cognate of the Old Scandinavian oddi meaning 'promontory or cape') and breg (from the Anglo-Saxon brego meaning king – note the closeness of Sutton Hoo) or more likely bryg (a cognate of the Norwegian brygge or quay).

-The Suffolk Travler suggests a similar origin to The Dictionary but originating from a bridge over a hollow way that leads from Woodbridge Market Place to the Ipswich.
-But this is disputed by Rev. Thomas Carthew, then perpetual curate of Woodrbidge who points out that the bridge had existed for less than a hundred years at that point and therefore was not old enough to be the source of the name.
+The Suffolk Traveller (1764) suggests a similar origin to The Dictionary but originating from a bridge over a hollow way that leads from Woodbridge Market Place to the Ipswich.
+But this is disputed by Rev. Thomas Carthew, then perpetual curate of Woodbridge who points out that the bridge had existed for less than a hundred years at that point and therefore was not old enough to be the source of the name.
 He instead suggests Oden or Woden (Odin) and Burgh, Bury, or Brigg (town).
-The Topographical Dictionary of England suggests a combination of Woden and Bryge.
+The Topographical Dictionary of England (1840) suggests a combination of Woden and Bryge.

 History and heritage

-Archaeological finds point to habitation in the area from the Neolithic Age (2500–1700 BC).
+Archaeological finds point to habitation in the area from the Neolithic Age (2500–1700 BCE).
 A ritual site was found while excavations were made for the East Anglia Array, a wind farm at Seven Springs Field.
 The area was occupied by the Romans for 300 years after Queen Boudica's failed rebellion in 59 CE, but there is little evidence of their presence.

 After the Roman forces were recalled to Rome in 410 CE, substantial Anglo-Saxon (Germanic) settlement ensued.
 The Angles gave their name to East Anglia.